SamarGooda/udacity-nanodegree-capstonProject/README.md

 ### Blue-Green deployment

-I apply blue/green deployment through change in deployment and make rollout ,it apalies a new replica and terminates the oldest one .
-It displayes in the screen shots.
+blue/green deployment is applied as follows:

+first do some change in the Apps's deployment. then run a rollout.

+`kubectl rollout status deployment/udacitypythonapp`

+and it starts to launch a new replica of the app and then terminating the old ones

 ![](https://github.com/SamarGooda/udacity-nanodegree-capstonProject/blob/master/screenshots/deployment1.jpeg)